n8/draft_extension/README.md

 Choose an already written document or something new to write in Draft.
 When you're done, there's a menu button to paste your work back into the text box you came from.

 All of a sudden, everything you write everywhere is focused, versioned, and able to be shared with friends for help before you publish.
-I hope you like it.
-This might be the neatest and handiest things I've ever made. :)

 [Click here to access the Draft Chrome extension.](https://chrome.google.com/webstore/detail/draft/amlbbbgcijmiooecobhkjblcdkjldmdk)